Manhattan

 Hours: Wed-Fri 12:00 PM - 8:00 PM, Sat-Sun 10:00 AM - 5:00 PM

 The Frick Collection - A world-renowned collection of Old Master paintings and fine furniture, offering pay-what-you-wish admission on Wednesday afternoons.
+NYPL Culture Pass also has free or cheap offers.

 Address: 1 East 70th St, New York, NY 10021